 You may use "TEMPLATE Consent (HRP-500)" or "TEMPLATE Consent for Minimal Risk Research (HRP-501)" to create a consent document.
+For Exempt studies, the "TEMPLATE Exempt Information Sheet" may be used.
 You may use any format or style as long as the required information is included.